23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 11. Kochi

 Another winning Korean joint, Kochi absolutely deserves a place on any list of the best restaurants in Hell’s Kitchen.
-It’s Michelin Star-approved, and the exquisite flavors of its nine-course tasting menu reflect that.
-You’ll have one of the best meals of your life there.
+The exquisite flavors of the eight-course tasting menu at this Michelin star restaurant in NYC reflect its attention to detail.
+You’ll have one of the best meals of your life here.

 The Vibe

-Kochi’s vibe is minimalist and upscale, with gorgeous wood flooring and accents and an open kitchen where you can watch the chefs work with laser-point focus.
-You’ll know as soon as you walk in that you’re going to be taken care of.
-This isn’t the place to go out with rowdy friends, but it makes an unforgettable anniversary date idea
+Kochi’s vibe is minimalist and upscale, with gorgeous wood flooring and accents, as well as an open kitchen where you can watch the chefs work with laser-point focus.
+You’ll know as soon as you walk into this restaurant in Hell’s Kitchen that you’re going to be taken care of.
+As this is one of the most expensive restaurants in NYC, it isn’t the place to go out with rowdy friends, but dining here makes an unforgettable anniversary date idea

 What to Order

-Opt for the tasting menu here so you can try all of what Kochi has to offer.
+Opt for the tasting menu so you can try all that this restaurant in Hell’s Kitchen has to offer.
 If you need vegetarian options, notify the restaurant a day in advance.

 Kochi | 652 10th Ave., New York, NY 10036 | $$$$